46th ANNUAL

 Important Submission Information:

 • Please submit all of your pieces of the SAME category in ONE entry.
-To do this, click ‘Add Piece’ on the ‘Pieces for This Entry’ page, which will allow you to upload each artwork and enter its details.
+To do this, click ‘Add Piece’ on the ‘Pieces for This Entry’ page, which will allow you to upload each piece of artwork and enter its details.
 If you are submitting work in multiple categories, complete your first entry, then click the ‘Add Another Entry’ button in the top right corner of the screen.
 (Example: if you’re submitting 3 pieces in Photography and 5 in Miniatures, you should have 2 total entries – 1 for each category).

 • Printed labels for accepted work will include the ‘title’, ‘price’, and ‘material’ fields entered for each piece.